Download the terms and conditions as a PDF

 Article 15 - Disputes

 Contracts between the entrepreneur and the consumer, to which these general terms and conditions apply, are exclusively governed by Dutch law.

 Additional provisions of and/or derogations from these general terms and conditions should not be to the consumer’s detriment and must be put in writing or recorded in such a way that the consumer can store them in an accessible manner on a long-term data carrier.

-Appendix 1 - Standard form for withdrawal
+Appendix 1 - Model form for cancellation

 - To: Squashpoint, Bloemendalstraat 19, 6291 CL Vaals, The Netherlands, firstname.lastname@example.org